PerimeterX/perimeterx-php-sdk/examples/custom_captcha/README.md

 # Implementing captcha block page

-In order to create a customized CAPTCHA block page, that will work with PerimeterX Captcha API, follow these guidlines:
+In order to create a customized CAPTCHA block page, that will work with PerimeterX CAPTCHA API, follow these guidlines:

 * [Custom block handler](#blockhandler): Implementing a custom block handler using `perimeterx-php-sdk` that will extract all relevant data.
 * [reCAPTCHA](#recaptcha): Adding a `reCaptcha` to your block page.